-The prevalence of individuals who are overweight and/or obese is skyrocketing, and the number of people who are seeking advice on how to lose fat is rapidly growing.
-In a randomized survey of about 65,000 adults conducted by Gallup, it was projected that in the U.S., the adult obesity rate is at 27.7% as of May 2014.
-This means that for every 1 in 4 adults you meet in the U.S., you can expect to encounter an individual who is obese, which is an alarming ratio.
+The prevalence of individuals who are overweight and/or obese is skyrocketing.
+The number of people who are seeking advice on how to lose fat is rapidly growing.
+The prevalence of adult obesity was 42.4% in 2017-2018, as reported by the CDC National Center for Health Statistics.
+This means that for every 4 in 10 adults you meet in the U.S., you can expect to encounter an individual who is obese.
+This is an alarming ratio.

 With the increase in the number of individuals who are overweight or obese, heart disease, hypertension, diabetes, and a whole host of other diseases and illnesses are impacting the lives of our friends, family members, and peers.
 The health and fitness industry is taking advantage of this time and flooding mass media with tips, tricks, and shortcuts on how to lose weight.
 Fitness publications are touting the latest and greatest weight-loss products and promoting fad diets as an attempt to generate profits off of people who may be ill-informed and those who seek that one magic pill.

 I am not offering a magic weight loss pill or encouraging any type of shortcut to losing fat.
-What I do promote, however, is a healthy and sustainable approach to losing body fat.
-I want to share with you the knowledge I’ve gained from countless discussions with personal trainers and bodybuilders, lots of research, and numerous personal experiments I’ve conducted on myself and others.
+What I do promote is a healthy and sustainable approach to losing body fat.
+I want to share with you the knowledge I’ve gained from countless discussions with personal trainers and bodybuilders, ongoing research, and numerous personal experiments I’ve conducted on myself and others.

 I am going to give it to you hard and fast.
 There is no shortcut to cutting weight, and there aren’t any miracle pills that will instantaneously melt fat off of your body in a short period of time.
-There are supplements that can certainly aid in fat loss, but the only method that works effectively surrounds metabolism.
+There are supplements that can certainly aid in fat loss, but the only method that works effectively involves managing energy inflows and outflows, via metabolism.

 If you follow the method that is outlined in this post 100%, you will lose weight.
-Unless you’ve been restricting calories for an extended period of time (which I will post about later), have hormonal imbalances, medical issues, or issues with your gut microbiome, I am confident that the formula here will reduce your body fat.
+Unless you’ve been restricting calories for an extended period of time, have hormonal imbalances, medical issues, or issues with your gut microbiome, I am confident that the formula here will reduce your body fat.
 If you follow this method strictly and still struggle with fat-loss, then there may be hormonal and inflammatory issues that should be dealt with first.

 What Is Metabolism?